-Practice Description: Facility owners/operators and/or their representatives develop methods to sufficiently forecast and plan for future workloads so that ticket requests may be completed in a timely manner.
-This ensures that adequate personnel and equipment are available to complete all locate requests.
-Note: this practice does not limit the number of one call requests from excavators.
+Practice Description: Facility owners/operators and/or their representatives develop methods to sufficiently forecast and plan for future workloads so that ticket requests may be completed on time.
+This best practice ensures that adequate personnel and equipment are available to complete all locate requests.